dominikzorgnotti/kubectl-lsdeploy/README.md

 # kubectl-lsdeploy
 ## Summary
-Plugin for kubectl writtin in Python.
+Plugin for kubectl written in Python.
 Queries the kubernetes API and prints an overview of
 - namespaces
 - deployment
 - replicaset
 - pod
 - node

+Mostly PEP-8 compliant but otherwise way to go when it comes to code quality.

 ## Installation